chemicallang/chemical/README.md

 - [x] Native Codegen
 - [x] Necessary C Translation (can import system headers)
 - [x] Translate to C (all tests passing)
+- [x] Just In Time Compilation using Tiny CC
 - [ ] Interpreter (mostly done)
+  - Unknown if this is to be supported
+  - So far no use has been found for it
 - [ ] Compile time Interpreted Plugins
   - [ ] Syntax Modifier Plugins (SMP)
   - [ ] AST Transformation Plugins (ATP)